How Much Will Solar Actually Save on My Thai Electricity Bill?

 Solar savings in Thailand range widely, from roughly 40% on a small setup to 70% on a well-sized large-home system.
 The swing factor isn’t panel quality.
 It’s which tariff tier the household is displacing, and how much of the daytime generation is actually consumed at home.

 Before signing an installer’s quote, two checks matter most.
-Confirm the assumed self-consumption rate, and confirm export earnings are modeled at zero — not 2.20 THB.
+Confirm the assumed self-consumption rate, and confirm export earnings are only modeled at 2.20 THB/kWh if you have a confirmed spot in the reopened net billing round — not assumed automatically.
 The 200,000 THB tax deduction is law through 2028, and that window is when residential solar power payback math is most favorable.

 Key takeaways: